-- Omitting any of the -l options is equivalent to omitting the WITH LOG clause. - The -l option is equivalent to the WITH LOG clause. - The -l buffered option is equivalent to the WITH BUFFERED LOG. - The -1 -ansi option is equivalent to the WITH LOG MODE ANSI clause, and implies unbuffered logging.
+- Omitting any of the -l options is equivalent to omitting the WITH LOG clause. - The -l option is equivalent to the WITH LOG clause. - The -1 buffered option is equivalent to the WITH BUFFERED LOG. - The -1 -ansi option is equivalent to the WITH LOG MODE ANSI clause, and implies unbuffered logging.

-CREATE DATABASE statement (SQL Syntax)
+CREATE DATABASE statement (Guide to SQL: Syntax)